-Hashim is an associate in the Firm's Capital Markets group in London.
-His experience includes representing sovereign, quasi-sovereign and corporate issuers, as well as international underwriters, on a variety of cross-border debt capital markets transactions including public and private debt offerings and liability management exercises, with a particular focus on sovereign and corporate debt restructurings.
+Hashim is an associate in the Capital Markets group in London.
+He advises sovereign, quasi-sovereign and corporate issuers, as well as underwriters and investors, on international cross-border public and private bond offerings (which include equity-linked and project/infrastructure bond transactions), liability management exercises, as well as corporate and sovereign debt restructurings and other distressed situations.

 Restructuring and Liability Management